HeckingGoose/Oyster-UnityIntegration/README.md

 This integration does not ship with the core Oyster DLL, please download the latest release of the core Oyster library from [here](https://github.com/HeckingGoose/Oyster/releases/latest) and ensure it is placed within your project's 'Assets' folder.

+## Tutorial

-For a more in-depth tutorial for setting up this integration with a blank Unity project, please see the [tutorial](Tutorial/tutorial.md)
+For a more in-depth tutorial for setting up this integration with a blank Unity project, please see the [tutorial](Tutorial/tutorial.md).

 # Testing it out